Qtt4423/Qtt4423.Github.io/financeSQL.md

-## The Data:📊 <br>
+## The Data:📊

 The International Development Association (IDA) is crucial in aiding the world’s poorest nations.
-The [dataset](https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976) analyzed comes from the World Bank’s IDA Statement of Credits, Grants, and Guarantees - Historical Data and offers detailed insights into global lending practices.<br>
+The [data set](https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976) analyzed comes from the World Bank’s IDA Statement of Credits, Grants, and Guarantees - Historical Data and offers detailed insights into global lending practices.<br>

-## Tools & Techniques 🛠️:
+## Tools & Techniques🛠️

 <ul>
   <li>SQL: